Applications for our our current Foundation degree programme have now closed.

 - Use our centralised booking system for parents to book on your courses.

 The course consists of two levels: level 4 and level 5.
-You can either study the course over two years full-time or four years part-time.

 What modules will I study?

-Level 4 (compulsory modules) - one year full-time or two years part-time
+Level 4 (compulsory modules) - one year full-time

 - Reflective practice and listening skills.